karanveiyon/karanveiyon/README.md

 > I am Web Developer 👩‍💻 from the stream of Arts (History and Archaeology),
 > with specializations in Web development (HTML, CSS, JS), Bootstrap, Jquery, PHP, MySQL and Python.
-> Having hands on experience in PHP frameworks Codeigniter 3 and Wordpress, Laravel.
+> Having hands on experience in PHP frameworks Codeigniter 3, Wordpress, and Laravel.

 <h4 align="left"> Acadamic 🥇 </h4>